Blown-up \v{C}ech cohomology and Cartan's Theorem B on real algebraic varieties: Introduction

-In section 2, we make the set of all multi-blowups of $X$ a directed set.
+In Section 2, we make the set of all multi-blowups of $X$ a directed set.
 It is crucial for defining the aforementioned cohomology groups, which are the direct limits with respect to that directed set.
 In Section 3, we prove that the section functor is right exact after blowing up.
-In Section 4, we study sheaves of homological dimension $ \leq 1$, i.e.\ sheaves with local resolutions of length $\leq 1$.
-Section 5 develops the concept of blown-up \v{C}ech cohomology for such sheaves.
+In Section 4, we provide basic properties of homological dimension of a sheaf.
+Section 5 develops the concept of blown-up \v{C}ech cohomology.
 Section 6 provides an application to the first Cousin problem; more precisely, we show that it is universally solvable after blowing up.
 Section 7 contains an example of quasi-coherent locally free sheaf $\F$ of infinite rank on $\mathbb{R}^2$, such that after any blowup $\alpha : X_\alpha \rightarrow \mathbb{R}^2$, the pull-back $\alpha^*\F$ cannot be generated by global sections.

 Our approach combines the technique of coherent algebraic sheaves and their \v{C}ech cohomology, developed by Serre \cite{Serre} on algebraic varieties over algebraically closed fields, and transformation to a normal crossing by blowing up.